markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 Specifies the Profile Name of the Wi-Fi network (32 bytes maximum) to create, configure, query, or delete.
 The name is case sensitive and can be represented in ASCII.
-In the URI, it must be %-escaped, but the non-%-escaped value is what's used when applied to the system.
+In the URI, it must be %-escaped, but the non-%-escaped value is used inside the system.

 > [!NOTE]
 > This field is the Profile Name that appears as a "Friendly Name" to the user and contains the Wi-Fi settings information.
 The non-%-escaped value must correspond to `<name>` in `<WLANProfile> <name>`.
 This value MAY be different from the SSID of the actual network being broadcast (which is under `<WLANProfile> <SSIDConfig> <SSID> <name>`).